thehansong/accessibility-tic-tac-toe/README.md

 **Email**: [thehansong@gmail.com](mailto:thehansong@gmail.com)
 **LinkedIn**: [thehansong](https://www.linkedin.com/in/thehansong/)

-### ⚠️ Disclaimer
+### ⚠️ Disclaimers
+- This project is designed and tested with the **Firefox** browser, as it provides the best compatibility with NVDA screen reader.
-Due to the tight deadline and ongoing examinations, this implementation is a functional prototype focused on core features and key accessibility elements.
+- Due to the tight deadline and ongoing examinations, this implementation is a functional prototype focused on core features and key accessibility elements.

 ---

 ### Hosting / Deployment Notes